Improve your pieces - a winning system you need to know - DOWNLOAD

 Descrizione

-DOWNLOAD VERSION or DVD
+DOWNLOAD VERSION

 One of the most effective ways to improve your chess understanding is to know where your pieces belong and how to adapt when the board situation changes.
 When there’s no forced tactics, one must formulate a plan for what to do.
 Instead of looking for a win or advantage, it’s often easier to identify a piece that can improve its position and function.
 Even improving your worst piece is a simple concept that avoids assessment insecurity.